SymfonyCasts/testing/sfcasts/ep1/github-service-part-1.md

 ./vendor/bin/phpunit
 ```

 And...
 Yup - we have two errors.
-The GithubService class cannot be found for
+The `GithubService` class cannot be found for
 both of our tests which is to be expected.

-Let's go fix that...
+## Create the service that will call GitHub

-Back in our code, create a new `src/Service/` directory and then we'll need a new
+Let's fix that by creating a new `Service/` directory inside our `src/ and then we'll need a new
 `GithubService` class.
 Inside, we'll add a `getHealthReport()` method which takes
 a `string $dinosaurName` and gives back a `HealthStatus`.

 Hmm...
-Alrighty, first thing we need to do is Call GitHubs API to get the list
+Alrighty, the first thing we will do is call GitHub's API to get the list
 of issues for `dino-park`, then filter those issues to pick the one that matches
 `$dinosaurName` and last but not least... return `GithubStatus::HEALTHY` unless
-we find GenLab has added a `Status: Sick` flag to an issue that matches our dinos
+we find GenLab has added a `Status: Sick` label to an issue that matches our dinos
 name.

+## Add the use statement in our test

 Jump back into our test and chop off the last couple of letters for `GithubService`,
-and with a little PHPStorm Magic... we now have the use statement automatically
+and with a little PHPStorm Magic... as soon as I type the letter `i`, we now have the use statement automatically
 added to the test.
-Move to the terminal and run our tests again:
+Run our tests again over in the terminal:

 ```terminal-silent
 ./vendor/bin/phpunit